GeyserMC/GeyserWiki/_docs/geyser/portforwarding.md

 title: Advanced Setup
 ---

-# Portforwarding on specific setups
+# Portforwarding

-This page contains information on how to set up Geyser when self-hosting on specific configurations, such as Docker/Pterodactyl, or on specific providers, such as OVH or OCI.
+This page contains information on how to set up portforwarding required for Geyser to work when self-hosting.
+There are also guides for specific configurations, such as Docker/Pterodactyl, or on specific VPS/KVM providers, such as OVH or Oracle Cloud.

 <div class="alert alert-warning" role="alert">
 	If you are using a Minecraft server hosting provider (e.g. Aternos, or Apex Hosting), you should refer to the hosting provider setup on the <a href="/geyser/setup/">setup</a> page instead.